kingjr/kingjr.github.io/_pages/about.md

 [COVID-19: the promises and pitfalls of Machine Learning ](https://www.nature.com/articles/s42256-020-0181-6)
 ---------

-Peiffer-Smadja, Maatoug, Lescure, D’Ortenzio, Pineau & King <i>Nature Machine Intelligence</i> 2020
+Peiffer-Smadja, Maatoug, Lescure, D’Ortenzio, Pineau & King, <i>Nature Machine Intelligence</i> 2020

 <b>tl;dr:</b> We're teaming up with the AP-HP hospital to review the
 promises and pitfalls of Machine Learning.